 But that assumes that no profits had been booked on earlier closed trades, and there were no trades currently in profit, a very unlikely scenario.
-Furthermore, in bear market conditions, we will hedge your portfolio using non-equity trades, which would generate a profit to offset any losses.
+Furthermore, we will hedge your portfolio using non-equity trades, which would generate a profit to offset any losses.